 Another year passed at college, and my friend and I still had this awkward, unspoken no-touch boundary, even after she told me she’s bi.
 These predatory what-will-people-think-of-this-action thoughts became so engrained in my identity that it became almost impossible for me to just be happy about hugging my friend when she left my apartment.
 The last day we spent together before we both moved back home to futures of uncertainties, I leaned my head on her shoulder after fretting about such a simple action for literal years.
 I basked in the normalcy of it.
 I fought to soak in two years’ worth of platonic closeness in the matter of minutes, hoping they would pass slow enough to last our summer apart.

 Loving my girlfriend and feeling no awkwardness about our physical closeness has certainly improved my odd relationship with physical touch.
 I love the simple normality to everyday closeness between us.
 Tucking hair behind her ear.
 Head resting on my chest.
 Arms wrapped around her waist, chin to shoulder.
 It made me realize I’m not withdrawn or cold like I thought.
-I was just stuck inside my head, more worried about how people perceive me than I am about my own emotions.
+I was just stuck inside my head, more worried about how people perceive me than I was about my own emotions.
 Even still, those thoughts still catch up to me from time to time.